Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 ### Perfectly circular orbits

-The simplest case of planetary motion can be modeled with uniform circular motion, that is, equating centripetal force and the gravitational force:
+The simplest case of planetary motion can be modeled with uniform circular motion.
+This is not true to reality - the orbits of planets _aren't_ perfect circles - but is a useful first approximation.
+The result comes by equating the centripetal force and the gravitational force, that is:

 {% math() %}
 m\frac{v^2}{R} = G \frac{Mm}{r^2}
 {% end %}

-Solving for $v$, we have:
+Solving for $v$, we thus have:

 {% math() %}
 v = \sqrt{\frac{GM}{r}}
 {% end %}